Wang Dan (dissident): Sexual misconduct allegations

 Nearly a year after the 2024 incident, Lee Yuan-chun received a 'Non-Prosecution Notice' from the Taipei District Prosecutors Office and publicly shared partial screenshots of the notice on Facebook.
-The notice indicated that, based on Lee's testimony, chat records of his confiding in others, and personal trauma-related posts he had made on Facebook around the anniversary of the 1989 Tiananmen Square protests and massacre each year, the prosecutors concluded that Wang Dan's act of forceful kissing was established and constituted a suspected offense of forcible indecency.
+The notice indicated that, based on Lee's testimony, chat records of his confiding in others, and personal trauma-related posts he had made on Facebook around the anniversary of the 1989 Tiananmen Square protests and massacre each year, the prosecutors concluded that Wang's act of forceful kissing was established and constituted a suspected offense of forcible indecency.
 However, the prosecutors determined they lacked jurisdiction over non-Republic of China nationals accused of crimes committed abroad and therefore decided not to prosecute.
-Furthermore, the notice ruled that Wang Dan's testimony and his witnesses' statements could not be admitted as evidence in his favor.
+Furthermore, the notice ruled that Wang's testimony and his witnesses' statements could not be admitted as evidence in his favor.

-In response, Wang Dan issued a statement upon receiving the notice, claiming that he had received a 'Non-Prosecution Notice' signed by the prosecutor citing 'insufficient evidence' among other reasons.
+In response, Wang issued a statement upon receiving the notice, claiming that he had received a 'Non-Prosecution Notice' signed by the prosecutor citing 'insufficient evidence' among other reasons.

 The National Tsing Hua University where Wang worked until 2017 decided to launch an investigation in response, contacted his students from the past 13 years, and cancelled his lectures in the upcoming semester in the university's school of sociology out of concern for his students.
 An investigative report by Deutsche Welle published in July 2023 mentioned further accusations against Wang regarding assault and sexual harassment.

+On 24 September 2024, Wang's visit to the College of William and Mary sparked controversy when he gave a talk, titled "Understanding Today's China."

-On November 6, 2025, Wang Dan issued a statement saying: "The Tsinghua University Gender Equity Committee, regarding the same incident and with the same lack of sufficient evidence, unilaterally conducted an investigation and ruled that 'sexual harassment was established.'
+On 6 November 2025, Wang issued a statement saying: "The Tsinghua University Gender Equity Committee, regarding the same incident and with the same lack of sufficient evidence, unilaterally conducted an investigation and ruled that 'sexual harassment was established.'
 This conclusion not only contradicts the judgment of the judicial organs but is also more shocking, and it seriously damages the credibility of the procedure."
 The statement also mentioned: "I respect the school's system and the value of gender equality, but I firmly believe that the Gender Equity Committee's ruling does not conform to the facts, the evidence is clearly insufficient, and it is a serious misjudgment.
 I have filed a complaint in accordance with statutory and school procedures and will continue to pursue justice in accordance with the law.
 If the subsequent review procedures still cannot clarify the facts and restore my innocence, after receiving the paper judgment, I will discuss with my lawyer whether to appeal to defend my personal reputation and basic rights."